 Connecticut WWTP Worker Injured in Boiler Incident

-Also in this week's water and wastewater news, the city of Richmond, Virginia's water treatment plant experiences an equipment failure during a water restoration process
+The city of Richmond, Virginia's water treatment plant experienced an equipment failure during the water restoration process following a power outage earlier in the week that triggered a boil-water advisory.